-OUT OF 10 EMPLOYEE ENGAGEMENT SCORE, IN LINE WITH INDUSTRY BENCHMARK
+73 OUT OF 10 EMPLOYEE ENGAGEMENT SCORE, IN LINE WITH INDUSTRY BENCHMARK

-Normalised EBIT excludes non-trading adjustments of \$58.1M, which includes non-cash goodwill impairment and other write-downs due to acceleration of branch network changes, business restructuring and digitisation and the impact of COVID-19.
+Normalised EBIT excludes non-trading adjustments of \$58.1M, which includes non-cash goodwill impairment and other write-downs due to acceleration of branch network changes, business and the impact of COVID-19.
 Further details on non-trading items are included on pages 32 and 33 of this report.

-&lt;sup>2 Total Employee Recordable Injury Frequency Rate.
+2 Total Employee Recordable Injury Frequency Rate.

-&lt;sup>3 Tonnes of carbon dioxide equivalent as calculated by an independent third party.
+3 Tonnes of carbon dioxide equivalent as calculated by an independent third party.